alirezarahatloo/find-number-recursive/README.md

 # find-number-recursive
-how many number is there in a array?
+how many special number is there in a array?